 So Good To Wear redesigsn the production process of cashmere with new and restored values, by bringing back true craftsmanship and transforming it into a more conscious and personal process.
 Cashmere without compromises.
+So Good To Wear is now exclusively available at Azzurro Due Amsterdam.

 So Good To Wear believes that true handcraft is the future.
 It sparks exclusivity and brings back a personal touch.
 All of their pieces are handmade with care and eye for detail.
 In a fairtrade knitting factory in Nepal, talented artisans process the high-quality cashmere into our custom designs.
 They use traditional weaving techniques from Nepal, a very delicate technique that weavers there have been using for decades.